Checking (ice hockey): Body checking

 In women's IIHF ice hockey, body checking is considered an "illegal hit" as well as in non-checking leagues, and is punishable by a minor penalty, major penalty and automatic game misconduct, or match penalty.
-Body checking was allowed at the first women's world ice hockey championship in 1990 but has been considered illegal since.
+Body checking was allowed at the first women's world ice hockey championship in 1990 but has been considered illegal since in almost all leagues.
+The Swedish Women's Hockey League began allowing body checking in its 2022–23 season, the Professional Women's Hockey League in North America has allowed it since that league began play in January 2024, and the PostFinance Women's League in Switzerland has allowed it as of its 2025-26 season.
+Even in those leagues, body checking is heavily regulated.

 Hip-checking

-When a player drops to a near-crouching stance and swings his hips toward an opposing player, sending the opponent off balance, often falling to the ice.
+A player drops to a near-crouching stance and swings his hips toward an opposing player, sending the opponent off balance, often falling to the ice.
 This is performed most commonly against the boards.
 A hip-check at or below the knees is called "clipping"; it is considered an infraction in the National Hockey League.

 Shoulder-checking

-A player puts shoulder into an opponent to muscle the other player out of position.
+A player puts a shoulder into an opponent to muscle the other player out of position.
 The elbow must be tucked in or the act may be considered elbowing, which is against the rules and can result in a penalty.

 Poke checking

 Using the stick to poke the puck away from an opponent.
 For example, a defensive player may hit the puck out of the puck carrier's possession before making physical contact.
+This is a common form of checking for goalies to use against opponents that approach closely, since they must avoid moving their bodies far from the goal.